ScottWorks/Javascript-Deep-Dive/Part-2-Context-Objects-Prototypes/Objects.md

 car['year'] // 2019
 ```

-- We can also use the 'square-bracket' notation to dynamically add new keys/ values to an existing object.
+- We can also use the 'square-bracket' notation to dynamically add new keys/ values to an existing object for variables that may have non alphabetic characters.

 ```js
 var car = {